Quick Start

 2. Go to Project → Project Settings → Plugins

-3. Find “GameDev IDE Bridge” and check Enable
+3. Find “EngineForge Bridge” and check Enable

 4. Start the AI chat